This page was last updated on: 05/18/2020 at 12:12 PM.

 According to Timothy Friel, MD, Chair, LVHN’s Department of Medicine, it is the first antiviral medication that has been associated with a faster recovery time in infected COVID-19 patients enrolled in an international randomized, placebo-controlled clinical trial.

 With COVID-19, our commitment to safety is more evident than ever.
-We are taking every possible step to provide COVID-SAFE care in every location where we see patients.
+We are taken every possible precaution in every location where we see patients.

-LVHN started to reopen facilities including COVID-FREE hospitals and COVID-SAFE LVPG practices.
-These facilities follow stringent safety protocols to remain as free as possible from COVID-19.
+LVHN started to reopen facilities including COVID-FREE hospitals and our LVPG practices.
+These facilities follow stringent safety protocols to deliver the care you expect and deserve.